QuanHaHQuan/AI-based-chatbot/README.md

 ## Installation Guide
 Before running the project, please install the required libraries according to the information in the code and configure the necessary environment.
 This project is developed using Python 3.7.

-Due to file upload restrictions on the website, two transformer models used in the code are stored on Baidu Cloud.
-Please download them and store them in the root directory of the source code as follows.
-If you have any questions, please contact the developer using the contact details at the end of the report.

 You need to download:

 roberta-base-squad2 model

 distilbert-base-nli-mean-tokens model